fabien88fr14/tplink_custom/README.md

 This custom component is based on the official TP-Link integration for Home Assistant.
 Special thanks to the developers of the original integration for their work.

 ## License
 This custom component is licensed under the MIT License.
-See the LICENSE file for more information.